scality/Zenko/docs/docsource/operation/XDM_GUI/bucket_operations/index.rst

 Bucket Operations
 =================

-You can use the |product| UI to create, configure, access, and delete buckets from all locations under your control.
+You can use the Zenko UI to create, configure, access, and delete buckets from all locations under your control.

 .. toctree::
    :maxdepth: 1